 Quite frankly, it was difficult to distinguish one service from another, so how do you ensure that you’ll make the best choice?
 Well, I decided to pay a visit to TripAdvisor, which allows you to read real reviews from real travelers about specific hospitality services.
-I came across one tour that really appealed to me because it was run by a gentleman by the name of Tom Dziadek whose stellar reviews won me over.
+I came across one tour that appealed to me because a gentleman ran it by the name of Tom Dziadek whose stellar reviews won me over.

 A little background about Tom’s company

-His company, Red Rock Canyon Tours, started out unsurprisingly as a tour company that served visitors to Red Rock Canyon six years ago.
-Two years ago, Tom decided to apply his wealth of knowledge about the Grand Canyon into a full service group tour for people visiting Las Vegas.
-While his fledgling website leaves a little to be desired, it was fairly easy to see what he offered in comparison to other companies and it was easy to purchase our tickets on his site.
+His company, Red Rock Canyon Tours, started unsurprisingly as a tour company that served visitors to Red Rock Canyon six years ago.
+Two years ago, Tom decided to apply his wealth of knowledge about the Grand Canyon into a full-service group tour for people visiting Las Vegas.
+While his fledgling website leaves a little to be desired, it was reasonably easy to see what he offered in comparison to other companies, and it was easy to purchase our tickets on his site.

-The Park Service decided to build the Skywalk in an effort to get more visitors and so far, it has worked.
-Additionally, the many helicopter tours that are offered, can only visit that same part of the Canyon.
+The Park Service decided to build the Skywalk to get more visitors and so far, it has worked.
+Additionally, the many helicopter tours offered can only visit that same part of the Canyon.
 They are not allowed in the South Rim, therefore, if you take any helicopter tour, be advised that you will not see the beautiful photos that you will see in this report.

-The drop off point would be the Maswik Lodge (A) which contains a cafeteria, gift shop, information desk and restrooms.
-Luckily, the park has a free hop on, hop off bus route for each of the two trails that is only a five minute walk from the Lodge.
+The drop off point would be the Maswik Lodge (A) which contains a cafeteria, gift shop, information desk, and restrooms.
+Luckily, the park has a free hop on, hop off bus route for each of the two trails that are only a five-minute walk from the Lodge.
 The red line or Hermit Trail route would take us to the area where we can see the famed vistas.
 We could walk through Grand Canyon village which is where roughly 2,000 people who work inside the canyon live.
 Since those workers have children, schools are located inside the canyon as well.

 Here are the stops for that route:

-The blue line or Bright Angel Trail route is less scenic but it is where the Grand Canyon’s Welcome or Visitor’s Center is located.
-This route also provides access to the local hotels, restaurants and campgrounds.
+The blue line or Bright Angel Trail route is less scenic, but it is where the Grand Canyon’s Welcome or Visitor’s Center is located.
+This route also provides access to local hotels, restaurants, and campgrounds.
 Here are the stops for that route:

 Tom dropped us off at Maswik Lodge and told us that he would meet us back there in 4.5 hours to return to Las Vegas.
-We really liked the idea of being able to explore the Canyon on our own.
-Tom made sure to give us detailed maps, water, ID badges, hiking poles (if we were so inclined) before showing us which direction to walk to the bus transfer station.
+We liked the idea of being able to explore the Canyon on our own.
+Tom made sure to give us detailed maps, water, ID badges, hiking poles (if we were so inclined) and showed us which direction to walk to the bus transfer station.

 Be aware that once you get there, you will see that there is plenty to see at the Village Route Transfer, so be sure to keep walking ahead to the Grand Canyon Village: